nickmat/Psion-PHComp/ReadMe.txt

 one) must be included and must be unmodified.

 Any comments, good or bad, should be addressed to me (Nick Matthews), preferably by email.
-I am always pleased to hear from anyone using ly software.
+I am always pleased to hear from anyone using my software.

 Packing list:

   PHCOMP.EXE   PC Program to create *.rss format files.
-Version D1.10 PHCOMP.TXT   Program and input file specifiction.
+Version D1.10 PHCOMP.TXT   Program and input file specification.
   EXAMPLE.RHT  Example input file.
   EXAMPLE.PAG  Example of page only input file.
   README.TXT   This file.